FC Gossau: History

-However, the last second level membership of FC Gossau so far (season 1996/97) lasted merely one season.
-While heading the table after the fifth matchday, the team afterwards fell back to the last place but one until winter break.
-Neither a change of manager nor the engagement of several new players caused the looked-for staying in the league.
+However, the last second-level membership of FC Gossau so far (season 1996/97) lasted merely one season.
+While heading the table after the fifth matchday, the team afterwards fell back to the second-last place until winter break.
+Neither a change of manager nor the engagement of several new players could prevent their relegation.
 Thereafter, FC Gossau played with changing successes in the 1.
 Liga until 2006/2007 when they managed to reach the promotion again.

 The club hit the headlines when they defeated the favourite FC St. Gallen in the Swiss Cup by 2–0 in 2007.

-According to rumors, the club faces allegations to be involved in match-fixing during season 2008/09.
-Sources believe that a former goalkeeper and a defender, still member of the squad, were bribed by a betting gang. and released on 23 November 2009 Mario Bigoni in the course of the 2009 European football betting scandal.
+According to rumors, the club faces allegations of being involved in match-fixing during season 2008/09.
+Sources believe that a former goalkeeper and a defender, still member of the squad, were bribed by a betting gang.
+Mario Bigoni was released on 23 November 2009 in the course of the 2009 European football betting scandal.

-In May 2010, former players Marc Lütolf, Mario Bigoni, Darko Damjanović were given open-ended suspensions.
+In May 2010, former players Marc Lütolf, Mario Bigoni, and Darko Damjanović were given open-ended suspensions.